Finding Common Ground: Short Course on Commons, Conviviality & Community

 This course is for:

-• working knowledge of key concepts like commons, conviviality, community, human needs, wellbeing, agency and justice
+A renewed understanding of essential concepts like conviviality, community, human needs, wellbeing, agency and justice, and how they interconnect.

-• familiarity with exemplars and cases where these ideas are making a difference
+Familiarity with inspiring cases where these ideas are already making a tangible difference.

-• new appreciation for life and connection with the more than human world
+A new appreciation for life and a deeper connection with the more-than-human world through nature experience.

 Venue